An American Mystic’s Cafeteria Plan

 The 1980s: Eastern Works and Identification as a Christian Mystic

-My spouse of more than 28 years first introduced me to the philosophy, psychology, and art of the East when I was a freshman in college, leading me to Zen Bones, Zen Flesh; The Gateless Gate; The Bhagavad Gita; and other works.
+My spouse of 30 years first introduced me to the philosophy, psychology, and art of the East when I was a freshman in college, leading me to Zen Bones, Zen Flesh; The Gateless Gate; The Bhagavad Gita; and other works.
 At that time in my life, I was mad about Dostoevsky and Nietzsche.
 I went to the library and read books on gnosticism.
 In addition to some bizarre effects of migraine auras, I experienced a profound out-of-body flight at age 18.
 I identified as a Christian mystic.

 The 1990s: Scholarship as a Poststructuralist

 As I entered graduate school, I shed all notions of spirituality for unembellished existentialism.
 Although I had a close friend who meditated and urged me to begin throughout graduate school, my interest in Buddhism at the time remained academic.
 I was a literary critic in the realm of postructuralism, particularly deconstruction, which, despite rumors to the contrary, is not one of the hell realms.